tonishka/tp/docs/DeveloperGuide.md

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)

+We have divide the class diagram of the `Model` component into two parts for better understandability. <br>
+The first diagram below illustrates the `Model` component's structure for storing `Person` objects.

 ![Person Model Class Diagram](images/ModelClassDiagram.png)

+The second diagram below illustrates the `Model` component's structure for storing `Meeting` objects.
+It is worthwhile to note that `Meeting` objects are associated to `Id` objects (each `Id` uniquely identifies each `Person`) so that updates to `AddressBook` do not affect the list of people in a `Meeting`.

 ![Meeting Model Class Diagram](images/MeetingModelClassDiagram.png)

 The `Model` component,

 * stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+* stores the meeting book data i.e., all `Meeting` objects (which are contained in a `MeetingsList` object).
 * stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)